Welcome to Year 2, I hope you have all had an enjoyable summer!

 Our star of the week is...

-Welcome back; I hope you’ve had an enjoyable Summer holiday.
+Welcome back; I hope you’ve had an enjoyable summer break.
 My name is Miss Vine, class teacher for Year Two Otters.
-Teaching the creative curriculum this half term will be Mrs Cameron, Mr Simons along with myself.
-Miss Thompson and Miss Cameron will also be supporting the learning of the children.
+Teaching the creative curriculum this half term will be Mrs Cameron, Mr Clarke along with myself.
+Mrs Thompson and Mrs Rhodes will also be supporting the learning of the children.

 Bug Club is a new website which has been introduced throughout school for reading.
 Your child now has a login so that they can access a variety of books at home.
 There are quizzes at the end of the story to test their understanding and activities which can be completed as they are reading the story.